Lemeri123/Hedera-trivia-game/README.md

 1. Go to [portal.hedera.com](https://portal.hedera.com)
 2. Create two testnet accounts
-3. Use the testnet faucet to fund both accounts
 4. Copy the **DER Encoded Private Key** for each account (found under "More Details")
 5. Fund the prize pool with at least 50 HBAR (covers ~25 winning rounds at 2x payout)